 She is split, at least somewhat, between cursing God and thanking him.
 She knows that he deserves both.
 The speaker settles on the stronger of the two emotions and thanks “Him well and fervently.”

 Must bear alone the weary strife.

 Even though the world has lost something precious, something that the speaker refers to as the “hope and glory of our life,” she still must thank Him.

 Their future is not bright without Anne.
 Charlotte’s life will be “tempest-tossed” and she must “bear alone the weary strife” of the world.
 She no longer has her closest companion to share the troubles of the world.

 Charlotte Brontë was born in Thornton, Yorkshire, England in April of 1816.
 She is one of three literary sisters, Emily, best known for writing Wuthering Heights, and Anne, best known for The Tenant of Wildfell Hall and Agnes Grey.
 The Brontë siblings were raised and educated in a strictly Anglican home.
 All of the Brontë children were dedicated, well-read students, and Charlotte became a writer at a young age and published her first, and best known, novel Jane Eyre in 1847 under the male pseudonym of Currer Bell.

 All three Brontë sisters chose to write with male pseudonyms hoping to avoid the stigma and prejudice against female writers.
 Many of Charlotte’s siblings, including a brother Branwell, passed away in 1848 and 1849.
 She was married in 1854 but died only one year later during her pregnancy in March of 1855.

-Brontë’s poetry is notable for it’s experimentation in the forms that would become characteristic of Victorian poetry.
-But her experimentations did not last long; after the publication of Jane Eyre she become firmly identified as a fiction writer.
+Brontë’s poetry is notable for its experimentation in the forms that would become characteristic of Victorian poetry.
+But her experimentations did not last long; after the publication of Jane Eyre, she becomes firmly identified as a fiction writer.